oktadev/okta-blog/_source/_posts/2020-07-23-introducing-jpaseto.md

 type: awareness
 ---

 PASETO is a new security token format designed to be easy to use and free from the issues inherent with JSON Web Token (JWT) related specifications.
 Platform Agnostic SEcurity TOkens (PASETO) is a draft RFC spec created by [Scott Arciszewski](https://paragonie.com/).
-PASETO reduces the scope of the Javascript Object Signing and Encryption (JOSE) family of specs (of which JWT is a part of), while still providing the functions that secure applications need.
+PASETO reduces the scope of the JavaScript Object Signing and Encryption (JOSE) family of specs (which JWT is a part of), while still providing the functions that secure applications need.

 > PASETO is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards.